dvd940/Regression.Models/Regression_Models_Project.md

  ***Quantify the MPG difference between automatic and manual transmissions***

 Analysis shows that when only transmission was used in the model manual cars have an mpg increase of **7.245**.
-However, when variables wt and hp are included, the manual car advantage drops to **2.084**.
+However, when variables wt and hp are included, the manual car advantage drops to **2.084** with other variables contributing to the effect.